Electronic Arrays 9002: Programming model

 This sets the address in register 4 to the first location in page 8.
-Data could then be loaded or saved to the accumulator using INPut or OUTput and specifying register 4 in the LSBs.
+Data could then be loaded or saved to the accumulator using INPut or OUTput and specifying register 4.

-Separate instructions were also needed to read and write the internal scratch RAM, which otherwise operated like external memory and had to be loaded and saved through the accumulator using RDS and WRS.
+Separate instructions are also needed to read and write the internal scratch RAM, which otherwise operated like external memory and had to be loaded and saved through the accumulator using RDS and WRS.
 One curious feature is that the scratchpad could also be used directly as an operand in addition and subtraction operations, using the ADS and SUS operations, thereby avoiding having to load the value to the accumulator, save it to a register, and then add.

 The arithmetic logic unit (ALU) supported both binary and packed binary coded decimal (BCD) arithmetic, as was common for the era.
 This option was turned on with SED and off with SEB.

-Other notes
+Execution speed

 The 9002 normally ran at 4 MHz.
-It was reported to have a 2 microsecond instruction fetch and execution time, although another source says 3.2 microseconds for single byte instructions and 6.4 microseconds for two byte instructions.
+It has a 2 microsecond instruction fetch and execution time for single byte instructions and 4 microseconds for two byte instructions.
+It requires eight clocks per machine cycle.

+Example code

+The following assembler source code is for a subroutine named memcpy that copies a block of scratchpad bytes of a given size from one scratchpad location to another.
+This routine can be modified to copy external memory by substituting IMP for RDS and OUT for WRS.